James Long jumpers

-Mr Start’s fun take of formal
+Mr Start’s fun take on formal

 Shaun Samson’s Arctic oversizing

-A neo-nomad mash up of massive sweaters, blankets, coats and t-shirts with wintery cable-knits and icy metallics.
-Streetwear baseball caps and polar-climate earmuffs completed the winter wonderland look.
+A neo-nomad mashup of massive sweaters, blankets, coats and T-shirts with wintery cable-knits and icy metallics, streetwear baseball caps and polar-climate earmuffs completed the winter wonderland look.

 Meadham Kirchhoff’s faded decadence

-And......JW Anderson’s fashion rule-breaking!
+And J.W.
+Anderson’s fashion rule-breaking!

 Pushing the androgynous look to the max, the Irish designer broke all known fashion rules.
 Ruffle-hemmed skirts and shorts, and sand-coloured bustiers subverted the fashion gender codes.
 Simple graphic prints on clean sweatshirts, along with smart coats in shades of burnt orange and bold blue gave the collection a more grounded sense of normality.